-Charging for premium content is again an effective way to earn money for the time you have spent in creating them.
+Charging for premium content is again an effective way to earn money for the time you have spent creating them.
 I am a firm believer to help my readers free of cost.

 But “Hello”, somewhere you have to create a line for providing the free content on your website.
-You charge a one time fee from your readers to access premium content on your website, else you can also create monthly subscription plans.
+You charge a one-time fee from your readers to access premium content on your website, else you can also create monthly subscription plans.

-Which is exactly what Brian Clark over at Copyblogger did with his Authority program.
+This is exactly what Brian Clark over at Copyblogger did with his Authority program.

 He decided to keep giving away free content on the blog, and valuable eBooks to free members and the general public.
 But, he sorted the wheat from the chaff by only allowing paying readers the opportunity to read their most valuable content.